toilanvd/PALBP-E-IT/README.md

-The next M lines describe the tasks, each line contains the task time for a task.
+The next M lines describe the tasks, each line contains the task time for a task as the 4th number on the line.